Jim Meadows

 Public hearings on a proposed wind farm in Piatt County are entering the home stretch.

-A zoning board has held more than a dozen hearings on Virginia-based Apex Clean Energy’s proposal to build the Goose Creek Wind Farm in northern Piatt County.
 The 300 megawatt project would consist of 50 to 60 large wind turbines on land in Blue Ridge, Goose Creek and Sangamon townships, leased from area farmers.
-Apex has built other wind farms now operating in central Illinois, in Vermilion, Ford and Sangamon-Morgan counties.

 Former Champaign Mayor Don Gerard hopes to return to the office.